leo-tasso/STS/README.md

 - **`-n, --teams`** (required): Number of teams (must be even)
 - **`-g, --generate`** (optional): Generate mode - run once with selected constraints
 - **`-t, --test`** (optional): Test mode - try all combinations of selected constraints
+- **`-s, --select`** (optional): Select group mode – systematically tests all possible combinations of a group of related constraints, with every other constraint always enabled.
 - **`-c, --constraints`** (optional): List of constraints to activate (default: all)
 - **`--no-opt`** (optional): Use non-optimized model version (stsNoOpt.mzn instead of sts.mzn)
 - **`--chuffed`** (optional): Use Chuffed solver only